Aadarshmali/todo-fullstack/README.md

 # Fullstack Todo App (React + Express)

-This is a fullstack Todo app built with:
+This is a Fullstack Todo app built with:

 - **Frontend:** React
 - **Backend:** Node.js + Express